andrewbolster/andrewbolster.github.io/about.md

 [![Me](/img/bolster_300.png)](/img/bolster_orig.png)
 Technologist, founder of multiple technology-based groups and organisations, an award winning researcher, community leader, and an occasional public speaker.

-Currently Machine Learning Team Lead at [White Hat Security](https://whitehatsec.com), using advanced data mining and machine learning to analyse potential hacking and malware attacks on cloud infrastructure.
+Currently Data Science Team Lead at [White Hat Security](https://whitehatsec.com), using advanced data mining and machine learning to analyse potential hacking and malware attacks on cloud infrastructure.

 Previously a Data Scientist working in the fields of Affective Computing and Cyber Security.